sarthaknimbalkar/Cyber-Threat-Prediction/README.md

 2. Install the necessary dependencies listed in `requirements.txt`.
 3. Run the web application using Flask.

+## Images

+- Images have been attached for reference.

 ## Contributions

 Contributions to the project are welcome!
 Feel free to open issues for any bugs or feature requests, and submit pull requests with your enhancements.